Yah-Mo1/tech-vault-solutions/README.md

 # tech-vault-solutions

-A list of solutions for each of the tech vault challenges.
+A compilation of solutions corresponding to each challenge featured in the Tech Vault repository.
+Within this repository, you'll find individual folders dedicated to each challenge from the original Tech Vault repository.
+Additionally, each folder contains a file presenting my solution to the respective challenge.